top of page

 • Podcasts made by non-professionals

-The surge of user-generated content is directly connected to the Uses and Gratifications (U&G) theory because people create and engage with content to satisfy personal needs.
+The surge of user-generated content is directly connected to the Uses and Gratifications (U&G) theory, because people create and engage with content to satisfy personal needs.

 This differs from previous theories, which viewed audiences as passive consumers of media messages.